Anti-war movement

-An anti-war movement (also antiwar) is a social movement, usually in opposition to a particular nation's decision to start or carry on an armed conflict, unconditional of a maybe-existing just cause.
+An anti-war movement is a social movement in opposition to one or more nations' decision to start or carry on an armed conflict.
 The term anti-war can also refer to pacifism, which is the opposition to all use of military force during conflicts, or to anti-war books, paintings, and other works of art.
 Some activists distinguish between anti-war movements and peace movements.
-Anti-war activists work through protest and other grassroots means to attempt to pressure a government (or governments) to put an end to a particular war or conflict or to prevent it in advance.
+Anti-war activists work through protest and other grassroots means to attempt to pressure a government (or governments) to put an end to a particular war or conflict or to prevent one from arising.

 History

 American Revolutionary War

 Substantial opposition to British war intervention in America led the British House of Commons on 27 February 1783 to vote against further war in America, paving the way for the Second Rockingham ministry and the Peace of Paris.

 Antebellum United States

 Substantial antiwar sentiment developed in the United States roughly between the end of the War of 1812 and the commencement of the Civil War in what is called the Antebellum era.
 A similar movement developed in England during the same period.
 The movement reflected both strict pacifist and more moderate non-interventionist positions.
 Many prominent intellectuals of the time, including Ralph Waldo Emerson, Henry David Thoreau (see Civil Disobedience) and William Ellery Channing contributed literary works against war.
 Other names associated with the movement include William Ladd, Noah Worcester, Thomas Cogswell Upham, and Asa Mahan.
 Many peace societies were formed throughout the United States, the most prominent of which being the American Peace Society.
 Numerous periodicals (such as The Advocate of Peace) and books were also produced.
-The Book of Peace, an anthology produced by the American Peace Society in 1845, must surely rank as one of the most remarkable works of antiwar literature ever produced.

 A recurring theme in this movement was the call for the establishment of an international court to adjudicate disputes between nations.
 Another distinct feature of antebellum antiwar literature was the emphasis on how war contributed to a moral decline and brutalization of society in general.